 If you lost a loved one in an accident, it’s important to speak to an experienced wrongful death attorney immediately.
 Your personal injury attorney can evaluate your case, sort potential negligence or fault issues, and fight for your rights before a jury if necessary.

 In San Andreas, Calaveras County, and other cities in Northern California, the Redkey Gordon Law Office has more than 25 years of combined wrongful death experience, helping clients recover compensation that they legally deserve.
-We also handle other types of personal injury cases such as pedestrian accident, auto accident, truck accident, brain injury, and dog bite.
+We also handle other types of Stockton personal injury cases such as pedestrian accidents, auto accidents, truck accidents, brain injury, and dog bites.

 We welcome your call to us today at (209) 267-1685 to arrange a free, no-obligation consultation.